akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 Java
 :  @@snip [CompileOnly.java](/cluster-bootstrap/src/test/java/jdoc/akka/management/cluster/bootstrap/ClusterBootstrapCompileOnly.java) { #start }

+`AkkaManagment().start()` will return a @Scala[`Future`]@Java[`CompletionStage`] that will fail if management cannot be started.
+It is a good idea to act on such a failure, for example by logging an error and terminating the actor system.

-Ensure that `seed-nodes` is not present in configuration and that `start()` is called on every node.
+Ensure that `seed-nodes` is not present in configuration and that either autoloading through config or `start()` is called on every node.

 The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/akka/akka-management/blob/master/cluster-bootstrap/src/main/resources/reference.conf):